Escartem/Escartem/README.md

-# I do stuff
+# If it doesn't work, fix it yourself and if it doesn't exist, code it.

 ---

 <img src="https://media.tenor.com/jKTaSAhUjpgAAAAC/yui-x-azusa-yui.gif" />

- ### 💻 I mainly code with Python and HTML/CSS/JS with the awesome code editor Sublime Text ✨
+ ### 💻 I mainly code with Python and HTML/CSS/JS with the awesome code editor Sublime Text ✨ (rest in peace notepad)
  ### 📈 I like breaking everything, finding bugs and just constantly tampering with programs

 <details>